 How Do I Wash My Down Jacket?

-Next, try to find a front loading washer.
+Next, try to find a front-loading washer.
 If you can’t find one, a top loader on the gentle cycle will suffice.
 We’ve heard of instances where even the gentle cycle ripped or snagged the fabric so we recommend front loaders.
-If you’re washing a Fitz Roy Down Hoody (available in Fall 11) or most any sleeping bag there’s no choice, you must use a front loader.
+If you’re washing a thick down jacket, a down parka or most any down sleeping bag there’s no choice, you must use a front loader.
 This is because most sleeping bags and many jackets use a box wall construction (for a great explanation of the various baffle designs, go here) that are easily ripped by the agitating action of top loaders.
 If you’re looking to ruin your jacket or sleeping bag, washing it incorrectly is an easy way to do it.

 If your garment has really dirty spots, (like cuffs or the neck) you can spray fabric stain remover on these areas before washing.
 Use the permanent press cycle on the washer and add the proper amount of soap per directions on the bottle.
 Don’t add more than necessary because residual soap prevents items from lofting completely.
 If your garment is really dirty you can also stop the washer mid-wash for a hour or so and let it soak.
 To ensure all residual soap is rinsed out, run it through an additional wash cycle with no soap at all.

 Step 3: Dry the Down Jacket on Low Heat